Khalen Saunders: Jacksonville Jaguars

 On August 17, 2025, the Saints traded Saunders to the Jacksonville Jaguars in exchange for center Luke Fortner.
 He made two appearances for Jacksonville, recording three combined tackles.
 Saunders was waived on November 13.

 New York Jets

 On November 17, 2025, Saunders signed with the New York Jets.

+Tennessee Titans

+On August 2, 2026, Saunders signed with the Tennessee Titans.
+On August 30, he was waived as part of final roster cuts before the start of the 2026 season.